 Paul began working in life sciences while pursuing a PhD at Tufts University.
 With a background in material science and analytical chemistry, a career focused on advancements to improve efficiency of cancer radiotherapy was a natural transition.
 Paul joined the Lantheus team in 2023 and quickly became an integral part of our daily lab work.

 For Paul, a typical day revolves around providing essential analytical support to our Process Development team.
-“The Process team will synthesize a batch of drug product, and my group will analyze that drug product to determine if the synthetic process modifications made by the Process team improved the quality and stability of the drug product,” Paul explains.
-In short?
-“The specifics of my role can vary, but at its core, my function is to ensure patient safety.”
+This team is responsible for synthesizing batches of a drug product, and Paul’s team then analyzes those products to determine if those synthetic process modifications have improved the products’ quality and stability.
+In short, the specifics of Paul’s role can vary, but at its core, their function is to ensure patient safety.

 Beyond the lab, Paul engages with Lantheus’ global manufacturing network as a subject matter expert (SME), ensuring the smooth implementation of new analytical processes for quality control testing.